lumada-design/hv-uikit-react/apps/docs/src/content/app-shell/base-concepts.md

 - **Header Action**: Module exporting a React Component that provides a button (or other small UI component) to be rendered in the right-hand side of the **App Shell** header.
 It's configured in the **App Shell** configuration file in the `header.actions` array.
 Detailed in the [Header Actions](./header-actions) section.
 - **Provider**: Module exporting a React Component that provides a React Context to be used by other _Shared Modules_.
 It's configured in the **App Shell** configuration file in the [`providers`](./configuration#providers) array.
 - **Theme**: Module that exports a UI Kit theme definition.
 They can be referenced in the **App Shell** configuration file in the [`theming`](./configuration#theming) section.
+- **Service**: Module that follows a provider/consumer model and is configured in the **App Shell** configuration file in the [`services`](./configuration#services) object, when using the `bundle` reference syntax of a service definition.
+This module can be explicitly consumed by application code.

 All the above _Shared Modules_ types assume its subject is exported as the default export of the module.
+In the case of `services`, the nature of the default export can be configured.